jq6l43d1/docker-to-wsl/README.md

 # docker-to-wsl

-Shows how to build a Docker image, run a Docker container, export the container, and import it into WSL.
-This readme explains how to do the Docker steps using Linux.
-The WSL steps will of course be using Windows.
-One could do the steps that involve Docker on Windows but that won't be covered here.
+The repository provides instructions on creating a Docker image, starting a Docker container, exporting it, and importing it into WSL.
+The included readme details the necessary Linux commands for working with Docker, while the Windows-specific instructions for WSL are also covered.
+While it's possible to perform the Docker-related steps on Windows, this guide only covers the Linux approach.

 ## What does this Docker file do?

 This Docker file builds a fairly simple example Docker image.
-It's based on the latest LTS version of Ubuntu and has the latest versions of the CLI tools for the 3 major cloud providers (Amazon, Azure, and Google).
+It's based on whatever the latest LTS version of Ubuntu and has the latest versions of the CLI tools for the 3 major cloud providers (Amazon, Azure, and Google).

 ## How do I go from a Docker file to a running WSL distro?